edx/tubular/README.md

 ### 2U Fork

 After being deprecated for Open edX, this repo was forked into the `edx` GitHub org and is maintained by (and for) 2U.
-Initially, on 13 March, 2024 2U switched from `tubular` to `edx-platform` versions of the retirement scripts, but in May 2025, 2U  temporarily switched back to running user from this repository,, in order to most efficiently solve the problem of divergent third-party retirement streams.
+Initially, on 13 March, 2024 2U switched from `tubular` to `edx-platform` versions of the retirement scripts, but in May 2025, 2U  temporarily switched back to running user from this repository, in order to most efficiently solve the problem of divergent third-party retirement streams.

 ## Configuration
 ```